duonglong/odoo_portal/README.md

 A modular, cross-platform portal for **Odoo 19** built with Expo, TypeScript, and a plug-in module architecture.

-> **Status:** Phases 1–3 complete.
-Foundation, core React layer, and the attendance module are implemented and type-checked.
+> **Status:** Foundation, core React layer, and the attendance module are implemented and type-checked.
+The attendance module includes a daily-log timeline, a monthly calendar view, a history screen, and a working clock-in / clock-out integration with Odoo 19.

 ---